 Atrial fibrillation (AFib) is an irregular and often rapid heart rhythm that can increase the risk of stroke, heart failure, and other complications.
-In critical care, healthcare providers work to control the heart rate, restore normal rhythm when feasible, and administer treatments to prevent complications like blood clots.
+In critical care, healthcare providers work to control the heart rate, restore normal sinus rhythm when feasible, and administer treatments to prevent complications like blood clots.
 The treatment of AFib in this setting typically involves heart rate reducing agents that allow the patient to convert to sinus rhythm.
 Close monitoring and specialized interventions are integral to managing atrial fibrillation effectively.

 Atrial Fibrillation